-Translation as an industry and an activity has undergone massive change in the last decade or so.
+Translation as an industry and activity has undergone massive change in the last decade or so.
 It all started with Google Translate, the first large scale machine translation (MT) which allowed the average user to translate documents and messages instantly.
 At the time, it started out with rules-based MT (RBMT).
-It quickly evolved to statistical MT (SMT), which included phrase-based MT (PBMT).
+It quickly evolved into statistical MT (SMT), which included phrase-based MT (PBMT).
 These have been the standard for most of this time, using statistical models to discern what a speaker or writer was saying.
 In essence, it was an educated guess as to what was being said.

 Today, the new standard at Google and Microsoft is neural MT (NMT).
 It’s changing how translations are done and, many people feel, that it will ultimately displace human translators entirely.

-Neural machine translation (NMT) is designed to mimic how the human brain learns language.
+Neural machine translation (NMT) is designed to mimic how the human brain learns the language.
 It starts with the same ingredients as a human, some simple parameters and training data.

 For example, when a child is learning English, they quickly recognize that the sentence structure is subject-verb-object.
 They don’t know that those descriptions, but they know that to be understood, they need to structure their sentence a certain.
 A child in Ancient Rome would not have recognized that need.
 As a matter of custom, Latin was usually arranged subject-object-verb, but because the language uses prefixes and suffixes to define a word’s function, the structure is more or less arbitrary.